 - There was substantial variation in success characteristics across sites.

-Key Conclusions: In an action guide intended for managers of health care delivery systems, researchers concluded that high-functioning site teams:
+In an action guide intended for managers of health care delivery systems, researchers concluded that high-functioning site teams:

 - Are fixated on front-line perfection in meeting patient needs.